-In order to attend Traffic School, you must pay the Court the entire bail amount listed on the Courtesy Notice, and a non-refundable $52.00 Traffic School fee.
+In order to attend Traffic School, you must pay the Court the entire bail amount listed on the Courtesy Notice, and, at the same time, also pay a non-refundable $52.00 Traffic School fee.
 The Traffic School Company will charge you an additional fee upon enrollment; this fee is separate from the fines due to the Court.

-There are three ways to pay for your Traffic School fees:
+There are three ways to pay your fine and Traffic School fees:

 2. Pay by mail: Send payment to Santa Cruz Superior Court, 701 Ocean Street, Room 120, Santa Cruz, CA 95060.
-Please make your check or money order payable to ‘Santa Cruz Superior Court’ and include your case number.
+Please make your check or money order payable to ‘Santa Cruz Superior Court’ and include your case number and the additional $52 Traffic School fee.
 The Court will not accept a cash payment by mail.

 For Traffic School Programs, please vist the DMV's system using the following link: